 Erlang is a programming language that I have tried to learn a few times in the past but never really dug in, that is, until recently.

-Erlange is an interesting language because it has “built-in concurrency, distribution, and fault tolerence”.
-To me, this means that it does job queing and distributed tasks right out of the gate.
+Erlang is an interesting language because it has “built-in concurrency, distribution, and fault tolerance”.
+To me, this means that it does job queuing and distributed tasks right out of the gate.

 A little bit of history

-With a little bit of back and forth with what I was trying to accomplish, we worked out the the needed requirements for code exection.
+With a little bit of back and forth with what I was trying to accomplish, we worked out the needed requirements for code execution.

 Erlang uses “Nodes” to execution code.
-As far as I can tell (and I’ll probably be corrected) but you must run a node to execute any type of erlang code, so everything written in Erlang (RabbitMQ, CouchDB, etc) must be running a node.
+As far as I can tell (and I’ll probably be corrected) but you must run a node to execute any Erlang code, so everything written in Erlang (RabbitMQ, CouchDB, etc.) must be running a node.
 Erlang nodes are identified by their hostname.
 For my SolarWinds box, it’s

 WIN-PM0ID6F0AHN.
-This is the easiest piece of information to acquire for the authenticated RCE.
+This is the most straightforward piece of information to acquire for the authenticated RCE.